kevcisme/blog/src/content/blog/blogpost-251020.md

 Cheeeeehoooo.

 ## Topical!
-I had already begun my re-entry into a lot of these concepts with a Udemy course.
+SOO what does this all add up to?
+Well, I had already begun my re-entry into a lot of these concepts with a Udemy course.
 This is like a two birds with one stone - I'm going over the material and it counts towards the masters!
+This Data Structures and Algorithms made a ton of sense to take as my first course.

 Here goes nothing!